Summer Savings!

 How does the Index define a “small business”?

-In the US and the UK, the Index tracks small businesses with 1 to 9 employees because this is the best match between Intuit QuickBooks data and official statistics provided by the Bureau of Labor Statistics and Office for National Statistics.
-For the same reason, in Canada, the Index tracks small businesses with 1 to 19 employees—because this is the best match between Intuit QuickBooks data and official statistics provided by Statistics Canada.
+In the US and the UK, the Small Business Index tracks businesses with 1 to 9 employees because this is the best match between Intuit QuickBooks data and official statistics provided by the Bureau of Labor Statistics and Office for National Statistics.
+For the same reason, in Canada, the Index tracks businesses with 1 to 19 employees—because, again, this is the best match between Intuit QuickBooks data and official statistics provided by Statistics Canada.
+So, in the US and UK "small business" means employers with less than 10 employees.
+In Canada, "small business" means employers with less than 20 employees.

 What are the sample sizes used in the Index?

-The Index sample sizes are large—especially in the US and Canada, where QuickBooks is a leading solution for small businesses.
-Sample sizes are likely to grow over time and may fluctuate because they are depend on businesses using the QuickBooks Payroll platform.
+The sample sizes in the Small Business Index are large—especially in the US and Canada, where QuickBooks is a leading solution for small businesses.
+Samples are likely to grow over time and may fluctuate because they are depend on businesses using the QuickBooks Payroll platform.
 The sample also requires statistical adjustment to ensure the Index truly reflects broad employment and job vacancy changes rather than trends only in the QuickBooks customer base.
 The monthly total is currently at least 424,000 small businesses:

 • 333,000 small businesses in the US with 1 to 9 employees